ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

     .AddCursorPagingProvider<MyCustomProvider>(defaultProvider = true);
 ```

-Also, you now can name the provider which gives you an easy way to point to the correct paging provider for your specific case.
+Also, you can now name a provider, which gives you an easy way to point to the specific paging provider.

+**Register Provider:**

 ```csharp
 services.AddGraphServerQL()